Stop the Search—We Found the Best Sectional Sofas

 Why we chose it: Say hello to Kate Berry’s sofa soul mate.

-It didn’t take long for our chief content officer to fall in love with Hay’s Mags sofa, which she first first laid eyes on while styling Jordan Ferney’s home.
+It didn’t take long for our chief creative officer to fall in love with Hay’s Mags sofa, which she first first laid eyes on while styling Jordan Ferney’s home.
 Berry quickly snapped one up and confirms that, even after clocking in and out from her comfy home base over the past 18 months, the high-density, down-encased foam cushions remain soft to the touch (they’re wrapped in plush bouclé) but also continue to hold their shape with nary a wrinkle in sight.
 And we’d be remiss not to point out the visual play of the bold zigzag stitch seam.
 If that doesn’t convince you to bring this marshmallowy sofa home, there’s this: You can choose from a narrow or wide chaise, or an L-shaped, corner, or one-arm configuration to customize the versatile sectional to your heart’s content.
 Whichever you prefer, take a page from Berry’s book and accentuate the bubbly, neutral texture by mixing in a few brightly colored throw pillows.

 A Wallet Saver: Rivet Revolve Modern Upholstered Sofa